al-falaah/lite/EMAIL_FORWARDING_SETUP.md

 ### Where to Add DNS Records

-Your domain **alfalaah-academy.nz** is registered with a domain registrar.
+Your domain **tftmadrasah.nz** is registered with a domain registrar.
 Common registrars include:
 - Namecheap
 - GoDaddy
 - Google Domains / Squarespace Domains